Aghlabid architecture: Small mosques

 While the Aghlabid rulers sponsored the construction of large congregational mosques to publicly express their piety and enhance their reputation, local patrons with less wealth at their disposal still commissioned the construction of small neighbourhood mosques.
 The small Mosque of Ibn Khayrun in Kairouan, also known as the "Mosque of the Three Doors", is one such example.
 The inscription on its façade attributes its foundation to a little known patron, Muhammad Ibn Khayrun, in 866.
 According to scholar Mourad Rammah, the mosque's façade is the oldest decorated external façade in Islamic architecture.
 Made of limestone, it is carved with Kufic inscriptions as well as with vegetal motifs such as tendrils and rosettes.

 Another small local mosque from this period is the Mosque of Bu Fatata in Sousse, dated to the reign of Abu Iqal al-Aghlab ibn Ibrahim (r.
 838–841).
 Also built in limestone, it has a hypostyle prayer hall fronted by an external portico of three arches.
 A large Kufic inscription is carved across the top of the front façade.
 Both the Ibn Khayrun and Bu Fatata mosques are early examples of the "nine-bay" mosque, meaning that the interior has a square plan subdivided into nine smaller square spaces, usually vaulted, arranged in three rows of three.
 This type of layout is subsequently found in many parts of the Islamic world, in al-Andalus and as far as Central Asia, suggesting that the design may have been disseminated widely by Muslim pilgrims returning from Mecca.
 Both mosques were given minarets during the Hafsid period.

 Palaces

-Al-Abbasiya
+Al-Abbasiyya

-Little remains or is known about the Aghlabid royal residence at al-Abbasiya.
+Little remains or is known about the Aghlabid royal residence at al-Abbasiyya.
 Ibrahim I ibn al-Aghlab's palace was known as ar-Rusafa, a toponym which may have been associated with a particular kind of garden estate.
 This same name was given to country estates in earlier in Umayyad Syria and in later in Umayyad al-Andalus.
 Al-Abbasiya also had a congregational mosque, a market, and another palace named Qaṣr al-Abyad ("White Palace"), making it essentially its own city.